pointbazaar/espl1000/README.md

 it should have an easy and simple syntax, similar to java and haskell.

-it supports program verification and programmed runtime constraints, such as maximum time allowed for a function to run, and can verify that on a specified computer with a certain clock rate and memory access latecy some function will complete in the specified time or not.
+it should supports program verification and programmed runtime constraints, such as maximum time allowed for a function to run, and can verify that on a specified computer with a certain clock rate and memory access latecy some function will complete in the specified time or not.

-great for embedded programming.

 it should support mapping of functions to integrated circuits wherever possible. so when you make a function that accepts array type and returns another fixed size type